Self-buckling

 One interesting example for the use of the equation was suggested by Greenhill in his paper.
-He estimated the maximal height of a pine tree, and found it cannot grow over 300-ft tall.
+He estimated the maximal height of a pine tree, and found it cannot grow over 300 ft tall if limited to a trunk diameter of 20 inches.
 This length sets the maximum height for trees on earth if we assume the trees to be prismatic and the branches are neglected.

 Mathematical derivation

 Suppose a uniform column fixed in a vertical direction at its lowest point, and carried to a height $l$, in which the vertical position becomes unstable and flexure begins.
 There is a body force $q$ per unit length $q = \rho g A$, where $A$ is the cross-sectional area of the column, $g$ is the acceleration due to gravity and $\rho$ is its mass density.

 The column is slightly curved under its own weight, so the curve $w(x)$ describes the deflection of the beam in the $y$ direction at some position $x$.
 Looking at any point on the column, we can write the moment equilibrium:

 where the right-hand side of the equation is the moment of the weight of BP about P.

 According to Euler–Bernoulli beam theory:

 Where $E$ is the Young's modulus of elasticity of the substance, $I$ is the second moment of area.